d2dynamo/luxbringer_api/readme.md

 # LUXBRINGER API
 API for getting data from League of Legends API and other League of Legends data.

-Can read PORT env variable.
+Can read 'PORT' env variable.
 Defaults to 3000.

 ## Setup
 Create ./config/index.js and export your riot api key from there

 Datadragon files can be left for the api to automatically download.

-You should still make sure that the datadragon updater does finnish the update (it can take a while since datadragon is close to 1gb in size)
+You should still make sure that the datadragon updater does finnish the update (it can take a while since datadragon zip is close to 1gb in size)
 Updater sends logs to console at various points of the update process.

 dd files can be manually downloaded from (https://developer.riotgames.com/docs/lol).
 Extract the following directories into ./datadragon: (note that most of these are in a directory with version as name ex: "./10.21.1/manifest.json"):
 "/manifest.json", "/data/en_US", "/img/champion", "/img/item", "/img/passive",
 "/img/profileicon", "/img/spell", "img/champion/tiles", "img/perk-images"